 - Bake casserole at 350 degrees F for 15-25 minutes until green beans are hot and onions have begun to brown.
 (Note: If you made the green beans ahead of time, add 5-10 minutes to your cooking time to ensure casserole is warmed through)

 - Serve immediately.

 What is Magic Cauliflower Cream?
 Cauliflower Cream is our favorite lightened-up (and meal prep friendly!) substitution for thick, dairy-based sauces.
-Find the full recipe here (basically, just simmer 1 pound of chopped cauliflower with 1 1/2 cups vegetable stock and a pinch of salt for 20-30 minutes until cauliflower is ultra-soft, then blend well to make a smooth “cream”).
+Basically, just simmer 1 pound of chopped cauliflower with 1 ½ cups vegetable stock and a pinch of salt for 20-30 minutes until cauliflower is ultra-soft, then blend well to make a smooth "cream".

 Prepping ingredients for this recipe: Cut the mushrooms and green beans in this recipe down to whatever size you like!
 If you love mushrooms, leave them sliced.
 If you have guests who don't love mushrooms, chop half or all of the mushrooms into smaller pieces.
 If your pan is big enough, leave the trimmed green beans whole to save prep time!
 If you're using a smaller pan or want bite-sized pieces, cut the beans into 2- or 3-inch pieces.

 Additions and Substitutions.
 This recipe is very forgiving - feel free to doctor it up!
 Dial up the heat with a dash of cayenne pepper, paprika, or red pepper flakes.
 This recipe leaves a light layer of sauce across the green beans - add an extra cup of cauliflower cream or even double the sauce ingredients if you like more sauce!
 If you aren't vegan, feel free to use chicken stock in place of veggie stock or to add a bit of cream, butter, or cream cheese to the sauce.